-To minimize operating costs, you should strive for a 100% recognition rate.
-While there is always a possibility of a document being damaged beyond to recover a barcode, a good target is the five nines or a 99.999% recognition rate.
+You should strive for a 100% recognition rate to minimize operating costs.
+While a document can be damaged beyond to recover a barcode, a good target is the five nines or a 99.999% recognition rate.

 The failure rate is a function of the following:

 - Distortion of the barcode on an image introduced by image generation steps.

 - The ability of the barcode reader to recover output data in the presence of the above distortions.

 - Minimize distortions during image generation.
 See these recommendations (TODO LINK).